Wako, Japan

 Introduction

 Masakatsu Ozeki is a prominent inventor based in Wako, Japan.
 He has made significant contributions to the field of medicinal chemistry, particularly in the development of thiazine derivatives.
-With a total of 12 patents to his name, Ozeki's work has had a substantial impact on the treatment of various neurological conditions.
+With a total of 12 patents to his name, Ozeki's work has implications for the treatment of various neurological conditions.

 Latest Patents